dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 intended to provide context on some of the trade-offs and nuances to consider.

-Hybridization of digital signatures, where the verification tag may be expected to attest to both standard and post-quantum components, is subtle to design and implement due to the potential separability of the hybrid/dual signatures and the risk of downgrade/stripping attacks.
-There are also a range of requirements and properties that may be required from hybrid signatures, which will be discussed in this draft.
+Hybridization of digital signatures, where the hybrid signature may be expected to attest to both standard and post-quantum components, is subtle to design and implement due to the potential separability of the hybrid/dual signatures and the risk of downgrade/stripping attacks.
+There are also a range of requirements and properties that may be required from hybrid signatures, which will be discussed in this document.
 Some of these are mutually exclusive, which highlights the importance of considering use-case specific requirements.